Sections

 Zhizhao Che, Professor and PhD Supervisor at Tianjin University, and recipient of the National Young Talent Program.
 His research focuses on multiphase flow, heat & mass transfer, and thermal management in fuel cells.
 He has published over 110 SCI-indexed papers in leading journals such asJournal of Fluid Mechanics, International Journal of Heat and Mass Transfer, Applied Physics Lettersand so on.
 His work has been recognized with editorial distinctions, including journal covers, featured articles, and editor's highlights.

-Section 5: Secondary Battery Technology-(Chairs: Yuejiao Chen & Penghui Cao)
+Section 5: Secondary Battery Technology-(Chairs: Yuejiao Chen & Penghui Cao & Weijie Li)

 With the growing challenges of global climate change and energy crises, the development of efficient new energy conversion and storage technologies has become an international priority.
 These technologies are essential for harnessing renewable and alternative energy sources, enabling reliable storage and on-demand use, while reducing dependence on fossil fuels and mitigating environmental impacts.
 Advanced secondary batteries, as the core of energy storage systems, play a pivotal role in integrating renewable energy.
 Their applications span electric vehicles, smart grids, portable electronics, ships, aerospace, and more.
 However, current battery technologies still face bottlenecks in energy density, safety, cost, and sustainability, necessitating breakthroughs in materials, processes, and system integration.
 This section focuses on the cutting-edge technology of advanced secondary batteries, introducing research results on high-performance secondary batteries, exploring innovative materials to enhance electrochemical performance, improve safety and stability.
 The purpose of this section is to exchange the latest developments in the field of secondary battery technologies, and to jointly lay a solid foundation for green, low-carbon, and sustainable development.